 Dartmoor was one of a number of “Tests and Trials” taking place around the country, researching and piloting different approaches to delivering ELMs.
 On Dartmoor the project looked at:

 - How do we develop a land management plan which works for common land?

 - What does a payment by results system which works for both 'home farms' and the commons look like?

 - Is there a role for private finance within ELMs at a local level?

 - What role can National Park Authorities play in shaping, facilitating and delivering ELMs?

-The work is being delivered through the Dartmoor Hill Farm Project and you can read all the latest updates on the project blog.
+The work was delivered through the Dartmoor Hill Farm Project and you can read all the latest updates on the project on the current projects page.